-Portfolio Manager - Other Accounts Managed by the Portfolio Manager
+Portfolio Managers - Other Accounts Managed by the Portfolio Managers

-The following table discloses accounts within each type of category listed below for which the portfolio managers are primarily responsible for day to day portfolio management as of August 31, 2024, unless otherwise indicated.
+The following table discloses accounts within each type of category listed below for which the portfolio managers are jointly and primarily responsible for day to day portfolio management as of August 31, 2024, unless otherwise noted.

-For the portfolio manager listed below, the total number of accounts managed is a reflection of accounts within the strategy they oversee or manage, as well as accounts which participate in the sector in which they manage.
+For the portfolio manager listed below, the total number of accounts managed is a reflection of accounts within the strategy they oversee or manage.
 There may be multiple portfolio managers involved with each account.